maurop123/candice-odenver-scraper/README.md

 # candice-odenver-scraper
 Web scraper for talks by Candice O'Denver

-## What

-A friend of mine who love Candice O'Denver's Great Freedom lectures, told me he couldn't find the innumerable MP3s that used to be available for free on her site.
-Wanting to help my friend, I made this scraper to help download those old talks.

-## How

-I found the MP3s after looking through WayBackMachine at old snapshots of her sites.
-I found the page where the MP3s were, and found that they are still being hosted on AWS.

-I started downloading the MP3s manually, but then saw that there are thousands of them, and even the simple yet tedious process I had found would have taken me several days to weeks to complete.

-So I wrote this python scraping script in about 3 hours :)

 ## Usage

 This is a very basic script, uploaded soley for the purpose of aiding anyone who might also be looking for Candice O'Denver's free talks.
 It was written in 3 hours, and not with user experience in mind.